IDEOorg/steps-guide-builder/README.md

 # Steps Guide Builder

 The Steps Guide Builder is an open sourced resource for anyone to use.
 This resource provides a guide template, that when populated with the right data via the Contentful CMS, offers an interactive experience for low-income people to explore actions they can take to improve their financial health.
-The guide can be viewed at https://steps.ideo.org/credit-guide.

 ## Getting Started